 COVID-19 Vaccination Information

-In efforts to avoid spreading the Coronavirus, ATSA therapists and staff are fully vaccinated for COVID-19.
-We also want our patients to have resources if they are interested in becoming fully vaccinated.
-The most recent Illinois update states that any resident 5 and older is eligible to get the COVID-19 vaccine, and the vaccine booster is available for ages 12 and up.
+We want our patients to have resources if they are interested in becoming fully vaccinated.
+The most recent Illinois update states that any resident 6 months and older is eligible to get the COVID-19 vaccine, and the vaccine booster is available for ages 12 and up.
 If you or a member of your family is interested in receiving the COVID-19 vaccine, we recommend checking this website to search for a vaccination site: https://vaccinefinder.org/search/ You may also want to check your local pharmacies (CVS, Walgreens) or contact your primary healthcare physician to see if they have appointment options.
 Feel free to reach out to ATSA Intake Coordinator for additional resources, 630-230-6505.